mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

 ### The dataset
 First of all, we need a dataset in order to train our ML model.
 For this, we downloaded some files (pdf and docx) on internet with some contents of the different school subjects that our project is able to handle.
 We then classified them into folders corresponding to the subject of each document.
 Each folder contained around 10 files, which were all about 10-15 pages long.
 From this point, we had our dataset ready.
 The first thing that we had to do is creating a dataframe using the pandas library.
-For this, we first created a list containing all the data, i.e the text that was extracted form each file of each subject.
+For this, we first created a list containing all the data, i.e the text that was extracted from each file of each subject.

 ```python
 import pandas as pd